masmil1988/LogcatLogger/README.md

 LogcatLogger
 ============

-A class for intercepting the Logcat output in your app.
+A class for intercepting the LogCat output in your app.

 Just create a new instance of LogcatLogger:
 ```java